Stiftung: History

 The Städelsche Kunstinstitut and Städtische Galerie (museum and art gallery) in Frankfurt am Main is one of the most important German art museums with a collection of more than 4000 paintings from the Middle Ages to Modern and Contemporary Art.

 During the early modern era, the Francke Foundation in Halle was founded in 1698, the Foundation Städelsches Kunstinstitut in 1815, and the Carl-Zeiss-Stiftung in 1889.

-The 20th century was a low point for stiftungen.
-The hyperinflation of the 1920-1930s, the rise of the third Reich, and the division of Germany, especially communist control of East Germany, resulted in the decline in the formation of new stiftungen, and many older foundations dissolved.
+The 20th century was a low point for Stiftungen.
+The hyperinflation of the 1920-1930s, the rise of the third Reich, and the division of Germany, especially communist control of East Germany, resulted in the decline in the formation of new Stiftungen, and many older foundations dissolved.

-During National Socialist rule, foundations that did not exclusively benefit the German (Aryan) people were officially classified as “non-charitable”.
+During National Socialist rule, foundations that did not exclusively benefit the German (Aryan) people were officially classified as "non-charitable".
 Since this directly affected their taxation status, it allowed the government to deduct assets.
 Furthermore, Jewish-ran foundations were simply seized outright during National Socialist rule, and the revenue went directly to the German government.
 Many Jewish foundations were liquidated and looted.
 Those foundations that did continue to exist were Aryanised and given Nazi-friendly leadership.

 As of 2000, changes in the charitable law and the foundation civil law and the associated broader public debate on the meaning and value of foundations, together with the strong growth of private assets and the re-emergence of the concept of citizenship, have ensured that as many foundations are formed in a year today as were in a decade at the end of the 20th century.
 In addition to private donors, companies, associations, and local authorities are also increasingly active as founders.

 Geographic distribution

 Stiftungen are a civil law construct, found mostly in German-speaking areas.
-Civil law stiftung foundations have developed in Austria, Cyprus, Italy, Finland, Germany, the Netherlands (Stichting), Netherlands Antilles, Spain, Sweden (Stiftelse), Switzerland, Panama (1975), and more recently in St Kitts (2003), Nevis (2004), Bahamas (2005), Anguilla (2006), Antigua and Barbuda (2006), Malta (2006), Jersey(2009), and Labuan, Malaysia (2010).
+Civil law Stiftung foundations have developed in Austria, Cyprus, Denmark (erhvervsdrivende fond), Italy, Finland, Germany, Liechtenstein (Unternehmenstiftung), the Netherlands (stichting, Netherlands Antilles, Norway (Bokmål stiftelse; Nynorsk stifting), Spain, Sweden (stiftelse), Switzerland, Panama (1975), and more recently in St Kitts (2003), Nevis (2004), Bahamas (2005), Anguilla (2006), Antigua and Barbuda (2006), Malta (2006), Jersey(2009), and Labuan, Malaysia (2010).